project-alice-assistant/docs/docs/set-up/README.md

    - Correct: `mqttPassword: "a:%qJi"`
 - Save it, unplug your sd, plug it in your raspberry pi and power it up.
 - Alice should boot by herself and connect to your wifi, update, configure and start.
 This may take a while, **so do not unplug until she has spoken to you!**
-- If you have enabled the interface (by default), you can check what's going on by browsing to `http://x.x.x.x:5000`, replace with the Project Alice device's IP adress.
+- If you have enabled the interface (by default), you can check what's going on by browsing to `http://x.x.x.x:5000`, replace with the Project Alice device's IP address.
 - The SSH User is `pi` and the password is `umbrella`

 #### Having issues with Alice?
 She doesn't hear you?
 Doesn't seem to start?